-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Bank Reconciliations Bank reconciliations had not been completed as at 31 March 2018.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response Control account reconciliations were also not printed and signed off by preparer or by reviewer, therefore little evidence that they had in fact been reviewed by the Head of Finance.
+Bank Reconciliations Bank reconciliations had not been completed as at 31 March 2018.
 No cashbook report was run as at 31 March 2018.
 As a result, the Finance Team were unable to complete a full year-end bank reconciliation between the bank statement, the cashbook and the general ledger.
 However, whilst the Finance Team were able to complete a reconciliation between the ledger and the bank statement, unreconciled items amounting to £13,105 remained unsupported.
 It is important going forward that the finance team implement robust internal controls to ensure that monthly reconciliations are completed promptly and thoroughly to give assurance over year-end balances.
 Finance need to ensure suitable evidence of review of the bank reconciliation is implemented.
 The monthly task plan list (above) includes bank reconciliations.
-Target Date: 30 September 2018 Completed We did not identify any issues in our 2018-19 audit work. n/a Mapping and Chart of accounts A large number of amendments in the financial statements were in respect of classification issues which arose due to incorrect mapping of the trial balance.
+Target Date: 30 September 2018 Completed We did not identify any issues in our 2018-19 audit work. n/a

+Detail For management to consider Management Response Status as at 2018-19 audit Management Response Mapping a nd Chart of accounts A large number of amendments in the financial statements were in respect of classification issues which arose due to incorrect mapping of the trial balance.
 In addition, the introduction of the Big Red Button highlighted weaknesses with Gwent Police's Chart of Accounts.
 Finance should undertake a review of their mapping ahead of the 2018-19 audit.
 In addition, they should also look to eliminate weaknesses in their Chart of Accounts with additional Trial balance codes being created for the 2018-19 financial year.
 The Finance Team should consider whether there is scope to produce month 9 accounts which would help to identify problems before year-end.
 This will be carried out before 31 March 2019 as part of the year-end closure process.
 Target Date: 31 March 2018 Completed The Finance team have invested time in improving the mapping during 2018-19.
 Month 9 accounts including comparative figures only and formatted template were provided to the Wales Audit Office. n/a

-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Provisions The year-end listing of provisions was provided by the legal team.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response I Provisions The year-end listing of provisions was provided by the legal team.
 However, audit testing identified that one of the provisions tested had been closed before year-end and therefore should not have been included on the year-end listing.
 Joint Legal Services need to ensure they review this listing to include only 'true' year-end provisions.
 Joint Legal Services will be briefed on the requirements for the accounts as part of the year-end closure process.
-Completed We did not find any further instances of this during our 2018-19 audit. n/a Ledger Corrections During our audit, we identified a couple of ledger corrections that were needed, although the accounts correctly reflected these: the write-off of impairment and depreciation on the decommissioning/disposal of computer hardware had been posted to the incorrect codes. the balances on two AHFS codes were incorrect.
-The incorrect balances were on codes: 50762 - AHFS Opening balances and 50256 Cumulative Depreciation - AHFS which showed balances of £4,384,401 and - £2,035,055 respectively.
+Completed We did not find any further instances of this during our 2018-19 audit. n/a Ledg er Corrections During our audit, we identified a couple of ledger corrections that were needed, although the accounts correctly reflected these: the write-off of impairment and depreciation on the decommissioning/disposal of computer hardware had been posted to the incorrect codes.
 Finance should ensure corrections are made in the ledger so that prior-year comparatives are accurately reflected in the 2018-19 accounts.
 These two corrections have been actioned.
 Target Date: 30 September 2018 Completed These ledger corrections have now been made. n/a